HunterStevens/labs-engineering-standards/docs/topics/code-quality.md

 Rationale:

-- Data changes over time and if you hardcode it, you will need to redeploy your application in order to update the data.
+- Data changes over time and if you hardcode it, you will need to redeploy your application to update the data.
 If you use a database or environment variable, you can change the data without requiring a new deployment.
 - While hardcoded data may not qualify as a secret, it still may be considered sensitive.
 For example, a hardcoded email address can be easily discovered in